Change starts with you.

 Set aside focused time to find your voice as a leader and step up to make positive changes in your community.
 Participating in a fellowship will open up a space in your life to concentrate on defining your personal leadership and growing your expertise in partnership with like-minded West Virginians.

 Fellows learn skills like how to lead effective meetings, build teams, create and facilitate events, resolve conflict, prioritize group projects, and build a network of high-impact relationships.
 Two fellowship opportunities are available: Champions for Change and Coaching for Transformation.

-Champions for Change fellowship applications are open now!
-The deadline to apply is June 24.
+Coaching for Transformation Fellowship applications are open now!
+The deadline to apply is October 28.

 Not sure where to start?